This company combines impressive quality with a generous valuation: HIVE Blockchain Technologies Ltd. (HIVE) - The Dwinnex

 Earnings Estimates

-There are 1 different market analysts currently analyzing its stock.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 The consensus estimate for the next quarter is -$0.24, with high estimates of -$0.24 and low estimates of -$0.24.

 Analysts are recommending an EPS of between -$1.85 and -$1.85 for the fiscal current year, implying an average EPS of -$1.85.
 EPS for the following year is $0, with 0 analysts recommending between $0 and $0.